daniel-furman/daniel-furman-old/index.md

 ### Ensemble Climate Projections

-*How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What is the best quantification of uncertainty for climate forecasts in Southwest deserts?*
+*Funded through NSF Award #1757952, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.*

 ---

-Funded through NSF Award #1757952, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.
+How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
+What is the best quantification of uncertainty for climate forecasts in Southwest deserts?

 ---